Antibes: Modern era

-Under the Treaty of Turin (1860), Nice was ceded to France by the new Kingdom of Italy, and Antibes therefore ceased to be a border town as the frontier moved 50 km eastward to Menton.

-From around the middle of the 19th century the Antibes area regained its popularity, as wealthy people from around Europe discovered its natural environment and built luxurious homes there.
-It was transferred from its former department of Var to the new one of Alpes Maritimes in 1860.
+Antibes was transferred from its former department of Var to the new one of Alpes-Maritimes in 1860.
 The harbor was again used for a "considerable" fishing industry and the area exported dried fruit, salt fish, and oil.

 By the First World War, it had been connected by rail with Nice and most of its fortifications had been demolished to make way for new residential districts.
 In 1926, the old Château Grimaldi was bought by the local municipality and later restored for use as a museum.
-Pablo Picasso came to the town in 1946, having visited his friend and fellow painter Gerald Murphy and his wife Sara there in 1923, and was invited to stay in the castle.
-During his six-month stay, Picasso painted and drew, as well as crafting ceramics and tapestries.
-When he departed, Picasso left a number of his works to the municipality.
-The castle has since become the Picasso Museum.
+For six months in 1946, it was the home of the famous artist Pablo Picasso.

 Culture

 Conservation

-On 25 May 1999, the town was the first in the départment to sign the State Environment Charter, which pledges to actively conserve the natural environment.
+On 25 May 1999, the town was the first in the department to sign the State Environment Charter, which pledges to actively conserve the natural environment.

 Sports

 Sport is an important part of the local culture; the town hosts the National Training Centre for basketball.
 The now demolished Jean Bunoz Sports Hall hosted several games of the 1999 FIBA EuroBasket.
 The city is home to Olympique Antibes, a professional basketball team of France's top division LNB Pro A, which plays its home games at the Azur Arena Antibes.

 The local football team is FC Antibes, who play at the Stade du Fort Carré, best known for when it hosted one game of the 1938 World Cup, between Sweden and Cuba.

 The town is also home to the Antibes 6 Day Race and the Antibes Yacht Show.